norgance/Norgance/backend/jwe-proxy/README.md

 In 2020 we don't have a clear standard solution for this problem.
 Therefore we implement a new layer of encryption of the data exchanges, on top of HTTPS, using JWE (JSON Web Encryption).

 However due to technical constraints, we don't have a chain of trust and someone targetting Norgance could build a different version sending the data trough a third-party server.
-We plan to sign the frontend with PGP but it will be a manual operation that virtually all users will not do.
+We plan to sign the frontend with PGP but checking the signature will be a manual operation that virtually all users will not do.

-So this clearly overengineered tentative to improve privacy as art.
+So this clearly overengineered tentative to improve privacy is art.
 It will help to protect privacy when a system is spying on all websites, but it will not do much a targetted attack on a specific user using Norgance, except slightly increasing the human cost of such an attack.

 ## How will it work